ministryofjustice/cloud-platform-infrastructure/README.md

 To run `test/modsec_logging_test.go` you need to add your aws user arn to the opensearch. navigate to (opensearch dashboard)[https://logs.cloud-platform.service.justice.gov.uk/_dashboards/app/security-dashboards-plugin#/roles/edit/all_access/mapuser] -> add your user arn under trhe `users` section

+### `test/docker/`

+This dir holds `ministryofjustice` custom dockerfiles needed for testing, if you need to amend the dockerfiles you can locally build and push to (ministryofjustice dockerhub)[https://hub.docker.com/repository/docker/ministryofjustice/curl-jq/general].

 ### Running the tests

 To run the integration tests on a MoJ Cloud Platform cluster you must have the following tools installed: